metal-sn/SESNtemple/SNIDtemplates/templates_youngIb/README.md

 Adding these templates to the default library of SESN spectra of SNID (https://people.lam.fr/blondin.stephane/software/snid/) and the extended SESNe Modjaz Group Sample (MGS; Modjaz et al. 2014; Liu et al. 2016, 2017; Williamson et al. 2019) will increase the number of SNID templates of premaximum spectra of SNe Ib by ∼54%.
 Templates in the database will help SN classification via SNID.
 These templates are compliant with SNID version SNID-5.0.

 The text file SNIDtemplate-youngIb-info.txt includes detailed information about the SNe in the sample and their spectra that were used to construct the templates.
-Its columns list for each SN: template name
+Its columns list for each SN:
+- SN name
-IAU name
+- IAU name
-the redshift (which was used to de-redshift the spectra) the date of maxium light, according to which the spectra are referenced for their phase filter in which the date of max is reported in method with which the date of maximum was determined
+- the redshift (which was used to de-redshift the spectra)
+- the date of maxium light, according to which the spectra are referenced for their phase
+- filter in which the date of max is reported in
+- method with which the date of maximum was determined

 The subdirectory called "templates_yesmin" includes the .lnw files for the SNID templates.